AlexShkarin/pyLabLib-cam-control/docs/troubleshooting.rst

   - Selected display update period (selected under the plot parameters) is too large.
   - By default, the camera is polled for new frames every 50ms, so the frame rate is limited by 20 FPS.
 To increase it, you can specify the ``loop/min_poll_period`` parameter the :ref:`settings file <settings_file_camera>`.

+- **Acquisition is frozen**
+  - Acquisition is still being set up, which can take up to several seconds in some cases.
+This can be confirmed by ``Acquisition`` camera status saying ``Setting up...``.
+  - Camera buffer overflow on Andor SDK3 cameras (e.g., Zyla) can sometimes lead to such behavior.
+Reduce the data transfer rate using smaller frame rate, smaller ROI or larger binning, and then restart the acquisition.
+  - Some NI IMAQ frame grabbers can freeze if the camera data transfer rate is too high (~200Mb/s).
+In this case it will freeze the acquisition shortly after start.
+This can be confirmed by the disagreement between the expected frame rate from the ``Frame period`` indicator and the actual frame rate from the ``FPS`` camera status.
+If this is the case, reduce the data transfer rate using smaller frame rate, smaller ROI or larger binning, and then restart the acquisition.

 - **Missing frames are reported after saving**

   - Acquisition can not deal with high data or frame rate.
 Check if the :ref:`frame buffer <interface_camera_status>` is full or constantly increasing.
 If so, reduce the frame rate or frame size.